Overview

 The system will now begin overlaying a point cloud of datapoints overlayed on the camera previews.
 Slowly walk around the volume, spiralling outwards from the centre, filling the entire space until you have an even distribution of data points around your entire volume and the cameras have gone green (from red).

 If using a digital charuco board for the calibration, select ‘Charuco’ for the detection mode and enter the respective details.
-The charuco board must be shown on screens spanning across at least two planes.

 Place the charuco board in the location you'd like to use as the origin location.
 Click ‘Activate’, and then ‘Start Record’